Malcolm studied at Southampton University, gaining a BA in Music and English Literature

 He joined Birmingham Libraries, and in 1970 was made Head of Music Services.
 After early retirement in 1995, he became a consultant, specialising in IT and music bibliography.

-Malcolm was active in IAML(UK & Irl), the International Association of Music Libraries (UK & Ireland Branch), all his working life; he is a Past President and an Honorary Member.
+Malcolm has been active in IAML(UK & Irl), the International Association of Music Libraries (UK & Ireland Branch), all his working life; he is a Past President and an Honorary Member.

 In 2002 he won the Tony Kent Strix Award

 of the Chartered Institute of Library and Information Professionals for "his lifetime contribution to the advancement of information science through his work on the bibliographic control of music materials."

-Malcolm is married to Frances; they have two daughters and a granddaughter and three grandsons.
-After living most of their lives in Birmingham, they moved to East Sussex, where Malcolm has retired after seven years as Vicar of the parish of St. Richard, Heathfield, and now live in Northiam, where he continues his bibliographic work.
+Malcolm is married to Frances; they have have two daughters and four grandchildren; after living most of their lives in Birmingham, they moved to East Sussex, where Malcolm was Vicar of the parish of St. Richard, Heathfield, now retired they live in Northiam, where he continues his bibliographic work.

 spirits were never dampened, although their bodies certainly were.